How and Why Stories

 - Early finishers can make additional drawings for the facing pages and a cover page.

-- Enrichment: Have advanced students work on the Animal Word Search With Images worksheet.
+- Have advanced students work on the Animal Word Search With Images worksheet.

-- Support: Give struggling students the Animal Matching List worksheet.
+- Give struggling students the Animal Matching List worksheet.

-- Ask the students to show you or the class the pictures they have drawn and how the pictures relate to the sentences of the story.
+- Ask the students to show the class the pictures they have drawn and tell how their drawings relate to the sentences of the story.
+They should speak about how the drawings helped show the thoughts, feelings, and ideas found on their page of the story.

 - After the students have finished copying their sentences and illustrating the pages, they can help gather the pages together in order.